thu-tram/mangg-may-tinh/routing/model.md

 Depending on the network design, routers could be legal destinations, but in this unit, we'll ignore routers as destinations.
 However, do note that routers potentially can be sources and send new packets of their own.

 Routers are sometimes also called switches.
 There are historical differences between routers and switches, but nowadays, the terms are used interchangeably.
-In these notes, we'll use ''router`` when possible.
+In these notes, we'll use "router" when possible.

 In our graph model of the Internet, routers appear as intermediate nodes that are usually connected to multiple neighbors.
 End hosts appear as nodes that are usually connected to one or more routers.
 In practice, these assumptions aren't always true.